rackerlabs/support-how-to/content/rackspace-email/best-practices-for-sending-person-to-person-email.md

 #### Attachments
 -	It is now preferable to avoid attaching files to your messages.
 Cloud file services such as [Microsoft OneDrive with Rackspace](https://www.rackspace.com/office-365) now offer shareable links to files that you can provide in your email.
 Attachments are a common way of distributing viruses, making filters increasingly strict about attachments.
 Blocking zip file attachments is a prolific example of this.
 -	If you send attachments, ensure the spelling is correct and the attachment named correctly.
 Also, chose an attachment name that is simple and specific.
 Oddly named or spelled attachments are a common way of transporting viruses.

+#### Acceptable Use Policy
+Please reference this link [Acceptable Use Policy](https://www.rackspace.com/information/legal/aup?_ga=2.75345873.298003222.1495221511-62538955.1439921553) for any questions you may have about properly utilizing your Rackspace Cloud Office hosted email solution.